PaulZC/F9P_RAWX_Logger/HARDWARE.md

 Connect the SparkFun board to a suitable **active** L1/L2 GNSS antenna using the uFL socket.
 You may need to use a [uFL to SMA adapter](https://www.sparkfun.com/products/9145).

-If you want to try the experimental (but very efficient) RAWX_Logger_F9P_I2C code, you will also need to connect up the SDA and SCL pins:
+If you want to try the (more efficient) RAWX_Logger_F9P_I2C code, you will also need to connect up the SDA and SCL pins:

 ![I2C](https://github.com/PaulZC/F9P_RAWX_Logger/blob/master/img/I2C.JPG)